sabinmhx/pokeflutter/README.md

 ## 📄License

-PokeFlutter is open-source and released under the [MIT License](LICENSE).
+PokeFlutter is open source and released under the [MIT License](LICENSE).

 ## 🙏Credits